Pressio/SHAW/docs/content/inputfile.rst

      receivers: [5, 10, ...]  # comma-separated angles (degrees) of all receiver locations
 			      # on surface where to collect seismograms

-Note that the IO section is *optional*, following these rules:
+.. note-success:: The IO section is *optional*:

-* if the whole section is missing in the yaml input, data collection is disabled and no output files are generated
+  * if the full section is omitted in the input, data collection is disabled and no output files are generated

-* if you only want the `snapshotMatrix` matrix, just enable that node and omit the seismogram
+  * if you only want the `snapshotMatrix` matrix, just enable that node and omit the seismogram node

-* if you only want the `seismogram`, enable that node and omit the one for the snapshot matrix
+  * if you only want the `seismogram`, enable that node and omit the one for the snapshotMatrix node

 |